1985shree/8-week-SQL-challenge/README.md

  ```

- The result shows only customers A and B. It means that C had not purchased anything before become a member
+ The result shows only customers A and B. What does it mean? we'll see soon.

 | customers | order_date               | item  | rank |